ExaScience/elprep/README.md

 Removes all alignments in the input file that are unmapped.
 An alignment is determined unmapped when bit 0x4 of its FLAG is set, conforming to the SAM specification.
 Also removes alignments where the mapping position (POS) is 0 or where the reference sequence name (RNAME) is *.
 Such alignments are considered unmapped by the SAM specification, but some alignment programs may not mark the FLAG of those alignments as unmapped.
 This option is recommended when you are targeting older versions of GATK (cf. GATK 1.6).

+### --filter-non-exact-mapping-reads

+Removes all alignments where the mapping is not an exact match with the reference, albeit soft-clipping is allowed.
+This filter checks the CIGAR string and only allow occurences of M and S.

+### --filter-non-exact-mapping-reads-strict

+Removes all alignments where the mapping is not an exact match with reference or not a unique match.
+This filters checks for each read that the following optional fields are present with the following values: X0=1 (unique mapping), X1=0 (no suboptimal hit), XM=0 (no mismatch), XO=0 (no gap opening), XG=0 (no gap extension).

 ### --replace-read-group read-group-string